 Of course, another issue facing Tony is whether or not he could get a DUI in his suit.
 While laws will vary from state to state, in California, you can be cited for drunk driving in any moving vehicle, including a motorized wheel chair, a bike, a boat, or, presumably, power armor.
 While flying under the influence rules fall under the more strict governance of the FAA, the fact that the Iron Man suit has not yet been legally classified by the government means that the charges may not specify the type of machine he was operating -leaving him to fight DUI charges.

-Of course, even a DUI lawyer will tell you that getting drunk before operating a moving vehicle -even a suit of power armor- is something you should preferably avoid.
+Of course, getting drunk before operating a moving vehicle -even a suit of power armor- is something you should preferably avoid.
 In fact, while Mr. Stark is never be formally charged with a DUI, in the Civil War Era of the comics, he suffers from a tremendous amount of guilt after almost killing an innocent civilian because he operated his suit drunk.

 Update: A few people have brought up Jarvis and argued that because he helps to control the suit, Tony couldn’t be charged with drunk driving.
 While Jarvis does, in fact, help quite a bit, Tony is still the operator of the suit, and just like claiming you can’t get a DUI because your car was on cruise control or autopilot, this defense probably wouldn’t be successful.